 Because Optum Medicaid is the payor of last resort, providers are required to bill the primary insurance carrier first for any member who has coverage on the date of service.
-Optum may then be billed as secondary for any remaining unpaid balance within 365 days from date of service.
-The source of truth for Optum in determining other coverage is the State of Utah's Medicaid eligibility file.
+Optum may then be billed as secondary for any remaining unpaid balance.
+Optum's source of truth in determining other coverage is the State of Utah's Medicaid eligibility file.
 Members should be encouraged to keep their primary insurance information up to date with Utah Medicaid.

-If a member has Medicare and Medicaid Coverage, please utilize the following guidelines:
+If a member has Medicare and Medicaid coverage, please utilize the following guidelines: